Before you set up a company

 Choosing a company name

 Before you set up a company, you need to reserve its name on the Companies Register.
 There are firm guidelines to follow when choosing and reserving a company name.
-Once you've reserved a name and it's been approved by us, no other company can incorporate with an identical or almost identical name.
+Once you have reserved a name and it has been approved by us, no other company can incorporate with an identical or almost identical name.

-There are some names that aren't acceptable under the Companies Act 1993.
+There are some names that are not acceptable under the Companies Act 1993.

 Company directors